 The cause of both the Ethiopian Airlines and Lion Air accidents hasn't been determined, but regulators say both planes had similar erratic flight paths.

-The husband of a "Real Housewives ...
+The murder trial of a white Dallas ...